 For PM 2, DOM will (a) hold a quality improvement strategy meeting within 30 days; and (b) collaborate to examine if any changes need to be implemented systemically, as needed.

 For PM 3, DOM will (a) suspend referrals to the adult day center provider immediately; and (b) require the provider to correct deficiencies within 30 days.

-Remediation-related Data Aggregation and Analysis (including trend identification)
+ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)